rajington/windowsapp/README.md

 Create your config file at `~/.windowsapp` and write some [JSCocoa](https://github.com/parmanoir/jscocoa/).
 Then run the app.

+### Why JSCocoa?

+* Doesn't require loading up an entire `WebView` just to evaluate JS
+* Gives you the full power of Javascript, as it's a superset of Javascript
+* Gives you nearly the full power of ObjC, including native bracket and dot syntax
+* Has complete access to the ObjC runtime including all Foundation and Cocoa classes
+    * This means you can actually write an entire Cocoa app in it if you choose

 ## Basic Config

 This basic config makes Mash-HJKL move to the "sides" of the screen.